gioblu/PJON/specification/PJON-protocol-specification-v2.0.md

 |  0  || 12 | 00000100 |   6    |      |    64   |      ||  6  |
 |_____||____|__________|________|______|_________|______||_____|
 ```
-In the channel analysis phase transmitter assess if the medium's state before starting transmission to avoid collision.
+In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
 If the medium is considered free, transmission phase starts where the packet is entirely transmitted.
 The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
 If no acknowledgement is received, after an exponential back-off delay the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.

 Below is shown the same local transmission used as an example before, formatted to be sent over a shared medium, where device id `12` of bus `0.0.0.1` sends @ (decimal 64) to device id `11` in bus id `0.0.0.1`.
 The packet's content is prepended with the bus id of the recipient, and optionally the sender's bus and device id:
 ```cpp